 4. Project Monitoring and Control

 The project monitoring and control phase is all about measuring the performance of the project and tracking progress.
 It is implemented during the execution phase.
-The main goal of this phase is to check whether everything aligns with the Project Management plan, especially concerning financial parameters and timelines.
+The main goal of this phase is to check whether everything aligns with the Project Management Plan, especially concerning financial parameters and timelines.

 It is the responsibility of the project manager to make necessary adjustments related to resource allocation and ensure that everything is on track.
 To aid this, a project manager may conduct review meetings and get regular performance reports.

 Monitoring project activity after the project execution phase will allow the project manager to take corrective actions.
 Meanwhile, considering the quality of work will also help to make the necessary improvements.
-Keeping an eye on the budget will help to avoid unnecessary expenses resources.
+Keeping an eye on the budget will help to avoid unnecessary expenses and resources.

 5. Project Closure